Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 N~~ew~~ Hun~~t~~ers

-The following pages include four new hunter types for your games.
+The following pages include four new [[hunter types]] for your games.
 They are:

 **The Gumshoe:** The supernatural is just another case for this private eye to solve.
 A tough, ethical charmer, this shamus is in the fictional tradition that stretches from classic noir characters like Sam Spade and Philip Marlowe to the modern Jessica Jones and Lisbeth Salander.

 **The Hex:** A witch motivated by the pursuit of forbidden power, using magic more readily---and more recklessly---than other hunters.
 E.g. Willow during season six of *Buffy the Vampire Slayer*.

 **The Pararomantic:** A hunter with a loving---but difficult--- relationship with a supernatural being.
-Understands monsters' intentions and can earn their trust, but puts their own heart, and even mortality, at risk.
+Understands [[monsters]]' intentions and can earn their trust, but puts their own heart, and even mortality, at risk.
 E.g. Elena Gilbert from *The Vampire Diaries*, Belle from *Beauty and the Beast*.

 ![](media/image37.png){width="5.996666666666667in" height="9.0in"}**The Searcher:** After an encounter with weirdness, they dedicated their life to investigating the unexplained.
 Very strong investigator, especially at working out what sort of thing is going on.
 Not really a fighter, but has some defensive options.
 E.g. Roy Neary in *Close Encounters of the Third Kind*, or (historically) Charles Fort.